-Who’s ready for a Polar Coaster winter?
-For many of you, we recommend you stock up on wool sweaters, fuzzy mittens and, of course, long johns, also known as “thermal underwear” or “long underwear.”
+Who’s ready for winter?
+For many of you, we just released our winter forecast and we recommend you stock up on wool sweaters, fuzzy mittens, and, of course, long johns, also known as “thermal underwear” or “long underwear.”
 Anyone who lives in locations where winters get cold is familiar with how important this layer is in providing extra insulation against bitter temperatures.
 But where did they come from?
 And perhaps more interesting, how did they come to be called “long johns?”

 Where Did Long Johns Originate?

 During the 19th century, people wore one-piece flannel “union suits” under their clothes to stay warm.
 These garments were initially designed for women but they soon became popular with working men.
 While they definitely weren’t the first form of long underwear ever produced, they were considered essential around the time long johns started growing in popularity.